What is Materiality in Accounting? The Key to Trustworthy Financial Statements

 The Importance of Materiality in Financial Statements

-Materiality is key in financial reporting and guides how details are shared.
+Materiality guides how details are shared.
 It helps choose what to include or leave out in financial statements.
 This concept helps accountants and the FASB show a company’s real economic situation.
 By using materiality, professionals share a company’s financial activities clearly.
 This helps people make smart decisions.

 Defining Materiality in Financial Reporting